-The award recognizes the enhancement of public service-oriented lawyer referral and information programs that provide access for moderate income consumers across the country.
-Public service-oriented programs provide an invaluable service to the consumer seeking an avenue of entry to the legal system that is based on the consumer’s actual legal needs and information on non-legal sources of help if those would be more appropriate to the problem.
+Since 1996, The Cindy A. Raisch award has recognized the enhancement of public service-oriented lawyer referral and information programs that provide access to justice for moderate income consumers across the country.
+Public service-oriented programs provide an invaluable service to consumers seeking an avenue of entry to the legal system that is based on addressing individual consumer's actual legal needs and providing information on related and/or non-legal sources of help if such help would be more appropriate to the issue.

 II.
 Nominee Resume or Organizational Information.
 The nomination package must include a resume or similar document that describes the candidate's professional background and achievements and other relevant activities.
 For organizations, a brochure or information sheet outlining the program should be included.

 III.
 Award Criteria Narrative and Supporting Material.
 In no more than three typed pages, address the following criteria, providing specific, concrete examples for at least one of the efforts in numbers 1-3:

 - Demonstrated superior effort in revising or restructuring an existing program;

 - Developed and implemented a major program innovation or program concept that increases the public’s access to appropriate legal and non-legal services; or

 - Exemplified superior lawyer referral and information program standards and practices worthy of emulation.

 In addition, you may include news or magazine articles written about the nominee and no more than five letters of support from individuals or organizations.

 Submissions must be received by August 31, 2019.